Jean Batten's 1934 record flight from England to Australia: Third attempt

 Batten arrived back at Brooklands on 6 May and immediately set about preparing for her next flight.
 Despite Walter wanting her to give up on the record attempt, she persuaded him to lend her the lower wings of his Gipsy Moth.
 The set she had borrowed in Italy still needed to be refurbished and she did not want to wait, with the monsoon season in central Asia approaching.
 With help from engineers at Brooklands, her aircraft was quickly made ready and she departed just two days later, on 8 May.
 She had set herself a target of 14 days to reach Australia.

 As with her previous flights, Batten departed from Lympne Aerodrome.
-She flew to Marseilles, refuelled, and then went onto Rome arriving at nighttime.
+She flew to Marseille, refuelled, and then went onto Rome arriving at nighttime.
 The next day, she flew to Athens, a leg of 740 mi with a refuelling stop at Brindisi.
 The third day involved a single leg of around seven hours flying to Cyprus.
 Her 2340 mi flight from London to Cyprus was the first time this trip had been successfully completed by a solo pilot.
 For day four, she had planned to fly to Baghdad with a stop for fuel at Damascus.
 However, having replenished her supplies she ran into sandstorms and this caused her to divert to Rutbah Wells, an aerodrome 250 mi to the west of Baghdad that was used by a number of airlines.
 Resuming her journey the next day, she flew onto Basra, with a stop in Baghdad along the way.
 An airliner had also arrived in Basra the same day, and the number of passengers meant that Batten was without a bed for the night.
 One passenger gave up his room so she could have a night's rest.
 A similar shortage of beds arose the next day when she flew onto Jask; a KLM airliner from the Dutch East Indies had arrived at the same time.
 The owners of the guesthouse there allowed Batten to sleep in their room for the night.

 The 700 mi flight from Jask to Karachi, on day seven of her journey, passed without incident.
 Batten flew onto Calcutta, a distance of 1400 mi, which included stops at Jodphur and Allahabad.
 At the latter stop, a mechanic failed to secure an oil filter union in the Gipsy Moth's engine, resulting in a drop in oil pressure.
 Over half the oil had drained away by the time she landed at Dum Dum Aerodrome in Calcutta to end day nine.